Wondering how to begin crate training your puppy or dog, or even whether you should? This page will tell you.

 We have crate-trained every puppy we’ve had.
 It was particularly useful with Sunbeam, our Basenji, who was a terror for months.
 One time she was loose and somehow managed to drag a bag of white flour off the kitchen counter and distribute its contents all over the living room.
 At least that vacuumed up easily!
 I became more diligent about using the crate with her after that.

-- Use an exercise pen.
+- Use an exercise pen, also called an ex pen or x pen.

 - Create a dog-safe part of your home.